WHY WEARING PERFUME IS NOT HARAM FOR WOMEN IN ISLAM.

 Narrated by Abu Moosa al-Ash’ari-The prophet (sal) said:

 “Any woman who puts on perfume then passes by the people so that they can smell its fragrance is a zaaniyah.
 (Adulteress)”

 (Abu Dawud and Tirmidhi-Classed Hasan Sahih by Albani)

 The above hadith is quoted to prove that women cannot use perfume.
-The above hadith talks only about a women who wears perfume that is extremely strong.
-If the women's intentions are not to entice men then there is nothing wrong because the prophet (sal) said:
+The above hadith talks only about a woman who puts on perfume to entice men.
+The hadith only mentions about wearing perfume with the intention of enticing men and other people.
+If the intention is good then there is nothing wrong with women wearing perfume.

 There are several hadiths which say that women who put perfume cannot enter the mosque.
 One for an example is where the prophet (sal) said:

 "When any one of you comes to the mosque, she should not apply perfume".

 Wearing perfume for women while attending the mosque is the same as going out in public.